designingsean/trinity/curriculum/sidebar.md

 ---
 ## Learn More

-Learn more about the Core Knowledge Sequence by visiting[www.coreknowledge.org](https://www.coreknowledge.org/).
+Learn more about the Core Knowledge Sequence by visiting [www.coreknowledge.org](https://www.coreknowledge.org/).